felipewil/generator-rn-toolbox/generators/vscode/README.md

 *Sets up VSCode for ultimate productivity with React Native*

-Use `yo rn-toolbox:vscode` to set it up
+Use `yo rn-toolbox-gv:vscode` to set it up